drhelius/MicroHack/walkthrough/challenge-2/solution.md

 ## Prerequisites

-Please make sure thet you successfully completed [Challenge 1](../challenge-1/solution.md) before continuing with this challenge.
+Please make sure that you have successfully completed [Challenge 1](../challenge-1/solution.md) before continuing with this challenge.

 ### **Task 1: Create an Azure Container Registry**

-Open the [Azure Portal](https://portal.azure.com) and login using a user account with at least Contributor permissions on a Azure Subscription.
+Open the [Azure Portal](https://portal.azure.com) and log in using a user account with at least Contributor permissions on an Azure Subscription.

-Search for *Container Registries* and click *Create*
+Search for *Container Registries* and click *Create*.

-In the *Basics* tab, select the resource group you want to deploy your new resources to (for this example you must use the same resource group you used to create the app service).
+In the *Basics* tab, select the resource group you want to deploy your new resources to (for this example, you must use the same resource group you used to create the app service).

-You need to give the container registry a name which needs to be globally unique since it will be accessible via a URL with the name in it (just like the web app), so you can use something like "microhackregistryxyz" (only alphanumeric characters are allowed).
+You need to give the container registry a name which must be globally unique since it will be accessible via a URL with the name in it (just like the web app), so you can use something like "microhackregistryxyz" (only alphanumeric characters are allowed).

-For this example you will choose "Spain Central" as location.
+For this example, you will choose "Spain Central" as the location.

-Select *Basic* as *Pricing plan* and leave the other settings/tabs as is, then hit *Review + create* and again *Create*:
+Select *Basic* as the *Pricing plan* and leave the other settings/tabs as is, then hit *Review + create* and again *Create*:

 ![image](./img/challenge-2-createregistry.jpg)

-### **Task 2: Setup a new GitHub Actions workflow in the repository to build the application**
+### **Task 2: Set up a new GitHub Actions workflow in the repository to build the application**

 Go to your GitHub repository and open the *Actions* tab.
-You will be prompted to eneable GitHub Actions for the repository.
+You will be prompted to enable GitHub Actions for the repository.
 Click on *I understand my workflows, go ahead and enable them*.

 As you can see, there is already a workflow called "Build and Deploy to App Service" in place that is currently used for the Azure App Service.
 Click on *New workflow*: